-Familiarize yourself with what particular cover estimates (e.g., 1%, 10%, 15%, etc.) look like and use them as reference sizes.
-For example, if you know that 1% cover is about the same size as your fist, use your fist as a reference.
+- Familiarize yourself with what particular cover estimates (e.g., 1%, 10%, 15%, etc.) look like and use them as reference sizes.
+For example, if you know that 1% cover is about the same size as your fist, use your fist as a reference. - Each 1m2 nested subplot frame is calibrated in 10cm sections to make cover estimates easier (Figure 3).

-- Each 1m2 nested subplot frame is calibrated in 10cm sections to make cover estimates easier (Figure 3). - Visually group each species together into a percent cover. - Fine tune estimate by subtracting out any spaces or gaps. - Check that your combined abiotic and select biotic variables (minus overstory) and your cover estimates for each taxonID sum to a total of at least 100%. - 3) 10m2 Nested Subplot.
+- Visually group each species together into a percent cover. - Fine tune estimate by subtracting out any spaces or gaps. - Check that combined abiotic and select biotic variables (minus overstory) and your cover estimates for each taxonID sum to a total of at least 100%. - 3.
+10m2 Nested Subplot.
 Record the identity of all species with stems in each 10m2 nested subplot as described for the 1m2 nested subplot.
 It is not necessary to record all (but see below) species already documented in those 1m2 nested subplots in each respective 10m2 nested subplot.
-If there are no additional vascular plant species beyond those which have already been recorded in the nested subplot (for example 31.1.10 has no additional species other than what was found in 31.1.1) please add one plant species found in the nested 1m2 subplot.
-Only click "NO PLANT COVER PRESENT" on the handheld and the web user interface if there are no plant species found when searching the remainder of the 10m2 subplot.

 There is no specific time that should be spent looking for plant species during search efforts.
 The search is best thought of in terms of a species-accumulation curve.
-Initial searching is likely to result in more species.
+The rate at which new species are detected will decrease with time.
 A general guideline: if new species are being found, keep searching.
 If after five to ten minutes of gently moving dominant species to look for small and locally rare individuals - even crawling if necessary - no new species are found, then spend another five minutes and move on.